-The Docker CLI meets the needs of managing one container on one host, but it falls short when it comes to managing multiple containers deployed on multiple hosts for more complex distributed applications.
-In most cases, you need a management platform that will automatically start containers, suspend them or shut them down when needed, and ideally also control how they access resources like the network and data storage.
+The plain Docker Engine in single Docker hosts meets the needs of managing single image instances on one host, but it falls short when it comes to managing multiple containers deployed on multiple hosts for more complex distributed applications.
+In most cases, you need a management platform that will automatically start containers, sacale-out containers with multiple instances per image, suspend them or shut them down when needed, and ideally also control how they access resources like the network and data storage.
 To go beyond the management of individual containers or very simple composed apps and move toward larger enterprise applications with microservices, you must turn to orchestration and clustering platforms.